-Like its leading character, Sunshine can never figure out where it wants to go; it lacks the nerve to take two tabs like everyone else, so just takes a half, and so 'misses the party' that Hitchcockophiliacs like De Palma, druggy clinicians like Cronenberg, and blue collar Swifts like Romero all raged at in the approx. same time and with the approx. same film stock and interior decor.
-So while they all broke new cinema ground and flew into cult immortality, and have a body of work still trenchant and discussed, director Jeff Lieberman was left behind, too nervous to follow them into the deep end.
+Like its leading character, Sunshine can never figure out where it wants to go.
+It lacks the nerve to take two tabs like everyone else, so just takes a half, and so 'misses the party' that Hitchcockophiliacs like De Palma, druggy clinicians like Cronenberg, and blue collar Swifts like Romero all raged at in the approx. same time and with the approx. same film stock and interior decor.
+So while those other guys broke new cinema ground and flew into cult immortality, and have a body of work still trenchant and discussed, director Jeff Lieberman was left behind, too nervous to follow them into the deep end.
 For a movie about the effects of LSD, has Lieberman even ever done any?
 The only person you know for sure is lit up is Leon the replicant (below) and the guy in the poster at top.
-And alas, star Zalman King is such a Sean Penn-ish scowler he makes you annoyed.
-He likes to barge in on people and then not explain what's going on, just stand there and almost formulate sentences while refusing to explain himself or volunteer one iota of information to anyone who might use it to some universal benefit.
+Star Zalman King is such a Sean Penn-ish scowler he makes you annoyed and perhaps annoyed Lieberman as the film seems to dryly mock his martyrish spotlight hog (he was probably directing all his own close-ups and milking lines for every last ounce of method interirority.

 |"wake up, time to fly!"|

 |May also induce scowlingitis|